 The Moscow Metro, one of the biggest underground museums in the world and one of the key attractions of the Russian capital, is definitely worth visiting.
 Three basic facts you should know about it are listed below.

-First, all the stations have a unique design, no duplicates at all.
-Second, Moscow metro is a true example of Soviet and modern Russian décor, there are stations which are 80 years old in the center, and there are ones younger than a year in the suburbs.
-And finally, one of bronze statues at Ploshchad Revolyutsii station depicts a dog and carries one of the main superstitions of the metro: One should rub the dog's nose for good luck.
+First, all the stations have a unique design, with no duplicates at all.
+Second, the Moscow metro is a true example of Soviet and modern Russian décor, there are stations that are 80 years old in the center, and there are ones younger than a year in the suburbs.
+And finally, one of the bronze statues at Ploshchad Revolyutsii station depicts a dog and carries one of the main superstitions of the metro: One should rub the dog's nose for good luck.

 The most popular online and offline metro maps of Russian cities are made by Yandex.Metro: Moscow Metro Map

 Russia is one of the leading hockey nations in the world, as well as one of the 29 members of KHL, which is an international professional ice hockey league.
 KHL matches are held almost every weekend in Moscow and other big cities.
 If you are a true sports fan, this activity should definitely top your to-do list while visiting Russia.
 The competitive spirit is spectacular, and the tickets are very cheap due to the devaluation of the ruble in 2014.
 Prices start at the $5 level.

 04Go skating… on the roof of a skyscraper